 As dentists we are especially prone to this.
 We are by nature and training perfectionists and yet true perfection will always elude us.
 So where do we draw the line?
 What is good enough?

 We make these decisions daily when doing clinical dentistry.
-Most dentists eventually develop a personal standard of excellence which they follow knowing that their work will still sometimes fail and that not every margin is perfect.
+Most dentists eventually develop a personal standard of excellence which they follow knowing that their work will still sometimes fail and that not every margin is perfect, but it is clinically acceptable.
+It is good enough.

 We are faced with the same issues with technology.
 Is it perfect?
 No. Can it fail?
 Yes.
 Can it be better?
 Yes, but the time and expense to make it better do not justify it.
 Unfortunately some dentists will use this as an excuse.